cs231n/cs231n.github.io/assignments/2021/assignment2.md

 - Understand the architecture of **Convolutional Neural Networks** and get practice with training them.
 - Gain experience with a major deep learning framework, such as **TensorFlow** or **PyTorch**.

-### Q1: Fully-connected Neural Network
+### Q1: Multi-Layer Fully Connected Neural Networks

-The notebook `FullyConnectedNets.ipynb` will introduce you to our modular layer design, and then use those layers to implement fully-connected networks of arbitrary depth.
+The notebook `FullyConnectedNets.ipynb` will have you implement fully connected networks of arbitrary depth.
 To optimize these models you will implement several popular update rules.

 ### Q2: Batch Normalization

-In notebook `BatchNormalization.ipynb` you will implement batch normalization, and use it to train deep fully-connected networks.
+In notebook `BatchNormalization.ipynb` you will implement batch normalization, and use it to train deep fully connected networks.

 ### Q3: Dropout

-The notebook `Dropout.ipynb` will help you implement Dropout and explore its effects on model generalization.
+The notebook `Dropout.ipynb` will help you implement dropout and explore its effects on model generalization.

-### Q4: Convolutional Networks
+### Q4: Convolutional Neural Networks

-In the IPython Notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.
+In the notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.

-### Q5: PyTorch / TensorFlow on CIFAR-10
+### Q5: PyTorch/TensorFlow on CIFAR-10

-For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks. **You only need to complete ONE of these two notebooks.** You do NOT need to do both, and we will _not_ be awarding extra credit to those who do.
+For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks. **You only need to complete ONE of these two notebooks.** While you are welcome to explore both for your own learning, there will be no extra credit.

 Open up either `PyTorch.ipynb` or `TensorFlow.ipynb`.
 There, you will learn how the framework works, culminating in training a convolutional network of your own design on CIFAR-10 to get the best performance you can.